vminotto/munkres-rect-cv/README.md

 As is, the code may still receive some optimizations, which might be necesasary if very large assignment problems are being solved.
 For small problems, about 15x15, the runtime is lower than 0.1ms.

+At your own risk, feel free to use this code to whatever purposes you wish.